Skyline of Rochester

 Garbage / TrashIncluded in taxesMunicipal service (covered by property taxes)

-Total Utilities$770Monthly estimate (including heating)
+Total Utilities$412Monthly estimate (including heating & cooling)

 Data sources: U.S. Energy Information Administration (EIA) 2024, EPA/AWWA water rate surveys, BroadbandNow